jianshu93/unifrac_bp/README.md

   -i, --input <input>      OTU/Feature table in TSV format -m, --biom <biom>        OTU/Feature table in BIOM (HDF5) format
       --weighted           Weighted UniFrac (normalized).
+Per-sample relative abundances will be used --raw-sample-counts  Weighted UniFrac using raw sample counts.
+Applies only with --weighted.
+Ignored for --generalized and unweighted.
-Per-sample relative abundances will be used -T, --threads <threads>  Number of threads, default all logical cores -o, --output <output>    Output distance matrix in TSV format [default: unifrac.tsv] --generalized        Generalized UniFrac
+  -T, --threads <threads>  Number of threads, default all logical cores -o, --output <output>    Output distance matrix in TSV format [default: unifrac.tsv]
+      --generalized        Generalized UniFrac
-      --alpha <alpha>      Alpha parameter for Generalized UniFrac (default 0.5).
-Only used with --generalized. [default: 0.5]
+      --alpha <alpha>      Alpha parameter for Generalized UniFrac.
+Only used with --generalized. [default: 0.5] --vaw                Variance-adjusted Weighted UniFrac (VAW) -h, --help               Print help (see more with '--help') -V, --version            Print version
-      --vaw
-  -h, --help               Print help
-  -V, --version            Print version
 ```